taymoork2/react-hot-boilerplate/README.md

 * A majority of React-Hot-Boilerplate/next is still here
 * src folder contents were replaced with Create-React-App's src folder and then organized
-* Webpack is a combintation of both React-Hot-Boilerplate and Create-React-App
+* Webpack is a combination of both React-Hot-Boilerplate and Create-React-App
 * Thanks to Create-React-App, css changes are also done over Hot-Module
 * App.js file was tweaked to be "hot"
 * config contents were taken from React-Scripts and tweaked for new folder structure